MWF is governed by a volunteer Board of Directors. The current Directors of the organization are:

 Hunting has been a part of Gary’s professional (as an MT Fish, Wildlife and Parks biologist) and personal life.
 The ethic of land stewardship introduced by Aldo Leopold has been at his core since hiking as a young man with family in the mountains around Butte.
 Gary believes that as Montanans, we hold the land and what it produces as something to be secured for future generations.

 Chris has spent over 30 years working on wildlife issues in Montana.
 In 2014, Chris was recognized for his long and passionate service to Montana’s outdoors through his induction into the Montana Outdoor Hall of Fame.

 Jim worked 39 years for Montana Fish, Wildlife and Parks before retiring as the regional fisheries manager in Kalispell where he lives with his wife Sandi.
-The last 20 years he focused on aquatic education and access, still active with Becoming an Outdoors-Woman (BOW), Hooked on Fishing, Casting For Recovery and Bowhunter Education as well as crusading against illegal fish introductions.
+In the last 20 years, he focused on aquatic education and access, still active with Becoming an Outdoors-Woman (BOW), Hooked on Fishing, Casting For Recovery and Bowhunter Education as well as crusading against illegal fish introductions.
 Currently, he is the president of Flathead Wildlife, Inc. when not fishing, hunting, hiking or paddling somewhere.

 JW and his wife Lori have two adult children.
 Their family enjoys Montana’s treasured outdoor traditions.
 JW’s activism regarding the public trust and the Montana Model of Fish and Wildlife Management goes back several decades.